Connect with others who understand.

 10. Consider Chains if You’re Unsure

-There are a number of smartphone apps available that try to help people with food allergies eat safely.
-You may need to try several of these before you find one that caters to your allergy or has the information you need.
+There are several smartphone apps designed to help people with food allergies eat safely.
+You may need to try a few to find one that works for your specific allergy and has the information you need.

-One member of MyFoodAllergyTeam has found these useful: “There is an app for your smartphone called iCanEat that has many (39) of the chain restaurants and the main food allergies listed. … It is helpful when eating out.”
+One MyFoodAllergyTeam said, “There is an app for your smartphone called iCanEats that has many of the chain restaurants and the main food allergies listed … It is helpful when eating out.”

-However, you should never trust an app completely.
-Recipes can change over time or ingredients can be substituted as they become available.
-An app can be part of your preparation for eating out but should never be the only source you consult.
+Remember that recipes can change over time, and ingredients may be substituted as they become available.
+An app can be a helpful tool, but don’t rely on it as the only source you consult.

 12. Carry Your Epinephrine Injector

-Make sure your prescription is up to date and that at least one other person who’ll be dining with you knows how to use your injector in case you’re exposed to an allergen.
-If you’re dining with people who aren’t familiar with your food allergies, you can also let them know what your symptoms are, how long they last, and other things to look out for should you be exposed.
+Make sure your prescription is up to date and that at least one other person at your table knows how to use your injector in case you’re exposed to an allergen.
+If you’re dining with people who aren’t familiar with your food allergies, you can also let them know what your symptoms are, how long they usually last, and other factors to look out for should you be exposed.

 What experiences have you had with food allergies when dining out?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.